-Thirdly, we prove RepChain is more secure under \emph{Camouflage Attacker} than random sharding.
-Given all malicious validators support the malicious leader under \emph{Camouflage Attacker}, they expose themselves due to rolling scheme and their reputation scores will decrease.
+Thirdly, we prove \sys\ is more secure under \emph{Camouflage Attacker} than random sharding.
+Given all malicious validators support the malicious leader under \emph{Camouflage Attacker}, they expose themselves due to the view-change and their reputation scores will decrease.
 Their cumulative reputation score will be lower than honest validators the following $w$ epochs.
 Assuming $a$ ($a=pk+q,0 \leq q \leq k-1$) malicious nodes are exposed, they will be allocated into $k$ shard equally accroding to our sharding scheme.
-The allocation is equivalent to distribute $g-pk$ malicious nodes to $k$ shards where each shard already contains $p$ nodes.
-For clear elaboration, we first consider the rest $q$ exposed validators will be assigned to $k$-th to $(k-q+1)$-th shard.
+The allocation is equivalent to distributing $g-pk$ malicious nodes to $k$ shards where each shard already contains $p$ nodes.
+For clear elaboration, we first consider the remaining $q$ exposed validators will be assigned in the $(k-q+1)$-th to the $k$-th shard in order.
 We denote $F(x,y,t)$ as the number of the safe allocations, where $x$ is the number of malicious validators except the exposed ones, $y$ denotes the number of shard and $t$ is the number of exposed malicious nodes.
 It can be calculated similar to Equation~\ref{equ_1} as follows: where $l=k-y$, $u_l=\mathds{1}_{l \in [0, q-1]}$, $v=max \{0, q-l-1\}$ and $F(x,1,0)=C_m^{x}\mathds{1}_{x \leq d} \mathds{n}$.
 The above recursive equation can be calculated within $\mathcal{O}(km^2)$ time.
-Since we only consider the situation that the $q$ validators are assigned to the last $q$ shards, the total number of safe allocation should be $C^q_kF(g-a,k,q)$ and the failure probability is $(C^q_kF(g-a,k,q))/(C^q_kC^{g-a}_{n-a})$ when considering all situations.
-Fig~\ref{fig:failure_prob} shows the failure probability with different $a$.
-The failure probability decreases with $a$ increases, \textit{i.e.}, the system are more secure when more malicious nodes are exposed.
-Thus, the security level of RepChain under such attack will be higher than random sharding scheme.
-For \emph{Simple Attack}, the attacker can never success since the attackers are always exposed to the system.
+Since we only consider the situation where the $q$ validators are assigned to the last $q$ shards, the total number of safe allocations should be $C^q_kF(g-a,k,q)$ and the failure probability is $(C^q_kF(g-a,k,q))/(C^q_kC^{g-a}_{n-a})$ when considering all situations.
+Fig~\ref{fig:failure_prob} shows the failure probability with a different $a$.
+The failure probability decreases with $a$ increasing, \textit{i.e.}, the system is more secure when more malicious nodes are exposed.
+Thus, the security level of \sys\ under such an attack will be higher than the random sharding scheme.
+For \emph{Simple Attack}, the attacker can never succeeded since the attackers are always exposed to the system.